How Much Can a Small Business Make Before Paying Taxes?

 4. Business Travel Tax Deduction

-Small business owners who travel as part of their enterprise duties may deduct eligible travel expenses from their taxable income.
+Small business owners who travel as part of their work duties may deduct eligible travel expenses from their taxable income.
 This can include business-related transportation expenses, such as flights, rental cars, train fare, parking rates, and tolls.

 5. Advertising and Marketing Tax Deduction